6160/bixuit-figma-plugin/README.md

 ## DISCLAIMER:
-This is still an early version, if you find something that isn't working properly please open an issue here on Github
+This is still an early version, if you find something that isn't working properly please open an issue here on Github.